n8n-io/n8n-docs/docs/insight2/data-sources/bigquery.md

 # BigQuery

-Insight can connect to BigQuery databases to run BigQuery queries.
+Insight² can connect to BigQuery databases to run BigQuery queries.

 ## Connection